 Democracy is a concept we are pretty much all familiar with, however, defining its practical implementation can sometimes turn out to be a challenging task.
-It is not just about values in theory—it is about putting those vary values into action.
+It is not just about values in theory—it is about putting those very values into action.
 That’s why we have come up with this project aiming at combining democratic principles with the UN’s 2030 Agenda for Sustainable Development.

 We see democracy and sustainable development as mutually reinforcing: democratic systems can thus become the point of departure to promote transparency, equality, and participation, all essential for achieving the 17 Sustainable Development Goals (SDGs).
 In return, the SDGs—through goals such as quality education, reduced inequalities, or climate action—can strengthen democratic structures.